Moejay10/FYS4411/Project2/README.md

   - InitialStates
     - randomuniform.cpp (where initial state is given)
     - ... classes of initialstate
-  - Math (directory with classes of random and initialisers)
   - Neural Networks
     - neuralnetwork.cpp (where one computes gradients of the network and utilize stochastic gradient descent)
   - WaveFunctions